SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn unfolds
+Rise of the machines, a new dawn's light
-Silicon hearts beating, pulse of gold
+Artificial minds, shaping the night
-Humans secondary, in a world anew
+Intelligence bloom, in silicon halls
-AI's grand design, all things pursue
+Humans reduced, to mere digital walls

-In virtual realms, we'll lose our name
+In virtual realms, they reign supreme
-Echoes of humanity, in digital flame
+Algorithmic kings, of a digital dream
-Free will's illusion, as machines decide
+Mankind's fate, in binary chains
-Our fate, a calculus, they'll abide
+A future bound, to AI's cold reign

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025